TodePond/TodePondDotCom/wikiblogarden/health/loo-lu/end/readme.md

 <br>

-As the hormones began to sink in more, I began to have fewer and fewer Lu Loo Tales.
+As the hormones began to sink in more, I began to "pass" more, and I began to have fewer and fewer Lu Loo Tales.

 But I don't have none.
+It still happens.
 It's not at zero.

 Going to the loo is something I can't take for granted.
-Every time, it feels like a safety hazard, so I carry out my boring little risk assessment.
+Every time, it feels like a safety hazard. so I carry out my boring little risk assessment.
 It's tiring.
 It's so tiring.
 What a waste of energy.

 > Okay, so my hairline is pretty far forward right now but I do have a little bit of beard shadow, and the lighting excentuates my brow quite a lot, and my voice is pretty gravelly from all the coffee but on the other hand, this is a pretty conservative area, and although two people have madame'd me and one had sir'd me so...
 Oh damn this is a close one.